ManoloBrn/moving-average/README.md

 Download the data and upload the file **historical_stock_prices.csv** into a GCS Bucket.

 ### BigQuery
-Create a table with the following schema
+Create a table with the following schema to write the data once we calculate the moving average.
 ```
 {
     "mode": "NULLABLE",